 1. Understand influences

-Use your Glassdoor reviews, employee focus groups and exit interviews to understand what influences employees to come and go.
+Use your Glassdoor reviews, employee focus groups, and exit interviews to understand what influences employees to come and go.
 Which benefits most attracted them to apply?
 What are their reasons for leaving – and what may have enticed them to stay?

 Identifying commonality in responses across employees will help show you what you’re doing well, and where your EVP needs to be refined.

-2. Survey your staff
+2. Survey your employees